Azure/bicep-types-az/generated/batchai/microsoft.batchai/2018-05-01/types.md

 ## ManualScaleSettings
 ### Properties
-* **nodeDeallocationOption**: 'requeue' | 'terminate' | 'waitforjobcompletion': An action to be performed when the cluster size is decreasing.
-The default value is requeue.
+* **nodeDeallocationOption**: 'requeue' | 'terminate' | 'waitforjobcompletion': Actions which should be performed when compute nodes are removed from the cluster.
+Possible values are: requeue (default) - Terminate running jobs and requeue them so the jobs will run again.
+Remove compute nodes as soon as jobs have been terminated; terminate - Terminate running jobs.
+The jobs will not run again.
+Remove compute nodes as soon as jobs have been terminated. waitforjobcompletion - Allow currently running jobs to complete.
+Schedule no new jobs while waiting.
+Remove compute nodes when all jobs have completed.
 * **targetNodeCount**: int (Required): The desired number of compute nodes in the Cluster.
 Default is 0.

 ## UserAccountSettings